bcgov/bc-emli-pin-mgmt-etl/README.md

 --base_url: The base URL of the GC Notify API.
 --email_address: The recipient's email address for notifications.
 --template_id: The ID of the email template to use for notifications.
+--expire_api_url: The URL of the Expire PIN API endpoint.
 ```

 Please ensure you have the necessary credentials and configurations for the LTSA SFTP server, PostgreSQL database, and GC Notify to successfully run the ETL job.